This is an article we wrote at the end of 2020. The tips for sticking to your resolutions are timeless.

 Here are some tips from your favorite Organizational Psychologists:

-Understand what is driving the change.
+Understand your WHY.
 Your desire to change must come from within.
 It should come from a place of caring and self-love, not punishment.
 It has to be your goal, not someone else’s goal for you.
 If eating healthier or losing weight is one of your goals, are you envisioning a future where you feel better and are thriving?
 Some people refer to this as their “Big Why!”
 What is your Big Why?
-We’d love for you to reply to this email and tell us!

 Understand there is a payoff you are getting for staying exactly the same. (oooh, this one gets uncomfortable to explore, doesn’t it?)
 Many times people don’t do things because the payoff they get from not changing is greater than the rewards for changing.
 Put another way, it often pays to stay the same.
 If you don’t understand what is anchoring you in your current state or what is making you very comfortable right where you are, then setting goals will likely result in that failure feeling!
 You’ll want to spend some time thinking about this.

 Do not rely on deprivation and “will power.”
 Many resolutions are about quitting things and you might see some great results in the short term, but it just isn’t sustainable for most people.
-You are much more likely to be successful in meeting your goals if you start things, or replace things.
+You are much more likely to be successful in meeting your goals if you start or replace things.
 I once quit coffee during a cold Chicago winter by switching it out for tea.
 I didn’t focus on the fact that coffee was going away, just what was in it’s place.
 Doing this, I could still keep the ritual, the warmth and the caffeine but no longer had coffee robbing calcium from my bones (I was getting a bone density issue too young but thankfully was able to reverse it with just a few new habits!)
 If you replace something you’re doing that you want to stop with an incompatible behavior, you are much more likely to succeed.
 Drinking coffee and tea isn’t very compatible–most people would just pick one!
-It was the same idea when we went gluten free.
+It was the same idea when we went low carb gluten free.
 We replaced the things we loved with other things we loved.
 We didn’t just avoid baked goods altogether, and we didn’t want to eat dry and crumbly substitutes.
 Both things would never have worked long-term.

 Be kind to yourself.
 Treat yourself like you would a good friend.
 Give yourself the chance to have small wins every day.
 Think baby steps instead of running a marathon.
 Get that positive celebration energy going right away!
 And remember, change should not be about punishment.
 Your friend would never call you names or berate you, but we often do this to ourselves with negative self-talk.
 It is not motivational to most people!
 You will have some great days and some not so great ones.
 (You know, you’re human).
 What you tell yourself about your progress matters.
 Cheer yourself on and be accepting of yourself like you would do for anyone you love.

 We are certainly excited about 2021 and some of the things we have to share with you in the upcoming year, but this year things just feel a bit different.